 The data do not support that frantic conclusion, of course.
 Religious people are not more humane, less criminal, more trustworthy than non-religious.
 The excuse that morality cannot be developed without divine intervention is simply a way of refusing our responsibility in the matter.
 Morality is severely damaged by the religious doctrine that our moral responsibility is to a god rather than to each other.

-And whether we warm to the challenge to think rather than obey, the actual human condition is not relieved by pretending that gods are in charge.
+And whether we warm to the challenge of thinking rather than obeying, the actual human condition is not relieved by pretending that gods are in charge.
 After all, we made up what we then say gods said—an accusation believed even by Christians as long as it is applied to what others’ religions say God said.

 The task of morality is to guide us in living with a world full of other people.
-Morality has no utility in a world of just you or just me (not true in religious morality), and in humanism it is not needed to appease an unseen, supernatural authority.
-We must construct our own morality, for we are neither vassals nor victims.
-Depending slavishly on another source—whether man or spirit—to decide what is immoral renders us, like Nazi war criminals, agents more than actors.
+As humanists approach morality, has no utility in a world of just you or just me (not true for religious morality), because it is not needed to appease an unseen, supernatural authority.
+Without that supernatural supposition, we must construct our own morality, for we are neither vassals nor victims.
+Depending slavishly on another source—whether man or spirit—to decide what is immoral renders us, like Nazi war criminals’ pretense, agents more than actors.

 For persons indoctrinated in Christianity, it may be difficult to imagine a different morality or even where to get started in considering morality outside what the Bible decrees.
+(Of course, there’s a problem figuring out what the Bible says.)
 It’s a pity that we know of Jesus, but little of Epicurus, Spinoza, Hume, Kant, Locke, Russell, Dewey, Kurtz, and other considerable intellects (there’s an extensive philosophical literature) who have struggled with this task.

 Across diverse cultures, various forms of the Golden Rule have been widely accepted as this foundational moral value.
 I’m most recently attracted to the version of Michael Shermer in his 2013 book, The Moral Arc.
 His “golden rule” would have us base morality on the survival and flourishing of sentient beings.
 (He adds that it must be “based on science and reason,” but I will forego that part, perhaps raising it in a separate post.)
 In other words our moral code operates to prevent our natural self-interest from running roughshod over other sentient beings’ survival and flourishing.